superkabuki/threefive_is_SCTE35/README.md

  won't even notice unless you need to make a change, and then you'll be really happy.
  </pre>

-# Latest release is v3.0.43
-_Released Thursday April 24th, 2025
-* just 4300 lines of code.
-* cyclomatic complexity __2.03__
-> Stay up to date, only the latest release is supported.

 ## MPEGTS streams can be parsed for SCTE-35 with three lines of code.